RM-Sharma999/Fraud-Detection-System/README.md

 Multiple classification models were trained and evaluated to identify the most effective approach for fraud detection.

-Multiple models were trained and evaluated using appropriate metrics for imbalanced data, and the final model was optimized through calibration and threshold tuning.
+Multiple classification models were trained and evaluated to identify the most effective approach for fraud detection.
+Model performance was assessed using metrics suitable for imbalanced data, and the selected model was further optimized through calibration and threshold tuning to improve fraud detection reliability.

 ### Baseline Model Comparison